Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Connection with non-extensive thermodynamic quantities

-This suggests that the effective phase-space density matrix can be derived by taking the derivative with respect to \(x\) of the partition function $Z_q$.
-We can interpret this as applying an operator to the phase-space density matrix
+This suggests that the effective phase space density matrix can be derived by taking the derivative with respect to \(x\) of the partition function $Z_q$.
+We can interpret this as applying an operator to the phase space density matrix

 To determine the operator \(\hat{\mathbin{L}}\), we consider the derivative of \(\rho_q\) with respect to \(x\)

 This can be simplified to

 which can be rewritten as